By Margie Mader-Clark, VP of People at Gladly

 Finding room for me

-By far, the most successful example of diversity that I’ve seen is at my current company: Gladly.
-Gladly is a customer service platform that does away with ticketing and cases, and instead, focuses on putting people back at the center of the experience.
+By far, the most successful example of diversity that I’ve seen is at my current company: Gladly is a customer service platform that does away with ticketing and cases, and instead, focuses on putting people back at the center of the experience to help companies achieve five star customer service.

-And with the idea of ‘people at the center’ being a core business value of the company, putting people first in our culture was a natural extension.
+And with the idea of ‘people at the center’ being a core business value of the company, putting people first in our customer centric culture was a natural extension.

 When I first walked in to interview, I saw a space that – while adhering to the Silicon Valley norm of open spaces, polished concrete, and exposed ductwork – had touches of warmth: great employee pictures on the walls, a well-used common area, comfortable chairs and couches.
 It was a space that had room for me.